axanthics/XCZ-Masternode/README.md

 systemctl stop xchainz #To stop XChainZ service.

-systemctl is-enabled xchainz #To check whetether XChainZ service is enabled on boot or not.
+systemctl is-enabled xchainz #To check whether XChainZ service is enabled on boot or not.